 Many chief financial officers (CFOs) are excited by the opportunity to lead a private equity portfolio company’s financials.
-The position looks good on a resume, often comes with a certain prestige and monetary bump; however, many CFOs do not realize what it takes to be successful at a private equity backed company.
-According to a 2019 survey, the turnover rate for private equity (PE) CFOs is greater than 80 percent.
-A majority of these exits take place within the first two years of a PE firm acquiring a company.
+Being a private equity CFO looks good on a resume, often comes with a certain prestige and monetary bump; however, many CFOs do not realize what it takes to be successful at a private equity-backed company.
+According to a 2019 survey, the turnover rate for private equity CFO’s is greater than 80 percent.
+A majority of these exits take place within the first two years of a private equity (PE) firm acquiring a company.
 CFOs are not meeting expectations or understanding their role in driving value.
 When this happens, PE firms don’t see the results they expected and contact me, an executive recruiter, to find a new CFO candidate.

 Private equity environments are very demanding, and it can be difficult for the CFO to know which skills need to be honed and which pitfalls to avoid.
 To make the transition to a PE backed company a little easier, below are four pieces of advice private equity operating partners and executives want CFOs to know.

 Due to the stringent financial reporting requirements of PE firms, staying up to date on the latest technology trends is important for increasing efficiency and staying relevant in a rapidly advancing industry.
 According to a 2019 survey by Deloitte, 82 percent of PE investors believe automation and technology are going to have a major impact on finance functions over the next 10 years.
-A successful PE CFO will make strategic investments in technology to enhance processes.
+A private equity chief financial officer will make strategic investments in technology to enhance processes.
 Ideally, these investments will eventually cut labor costs and create a more efficient workflow within the PE portfolio company.

 As a private equity CFO, you must start embracing technology.
 Old school financial reporting methods are being replaced by automation and as the CFO, you must be the one leading those changes.
 If technological advancements are not part of your strategic plan for the portfolio company, you need to pivot to start including them.